al-ptk/nosql-table/README.md

 The benefits?
 Other than an easier time importing elements, using a system that resembles [BEM](https://getbem.com/) and making me feel clever for a silly reason, there isn't any clear benefits.
 But I did like this approach, so I plan to stick with it when using styled-components in future projects.

+**Addition** I will probably not do this anymore.
+[Another person much smarter than me](https://www.youtube.com/watch?v=M3BM9TB-8yA) cautioned me about "cute, unnecessary things."

 ### Translation solution

 This one came late.